Today was round 2 with the AQS Nashville show. My shoes held up (meaning no backache). My feet will be sore tomorrow, but I saw it all!

 I skimmed books, looking for ones worth investing in.
 Some I'd thought I wanted, I now know I don't.
 The only one that appealed (I was sorely tempted to pay the $30 retail price) is Karen Stone's book.

-broken china jewelry whose work I saw 2 years ago.
+I sought the vendor of broken china jewelry whose work I saw 2 years ago.
 I've collected red & white Staffordshire china for a long time and I want something special for myself.
 She didn't have much in red right now, but she likes doing commission pieces, so…. where's my broken china?

 Saw some lovely fabrics (mostly batiks), but nothing I couldn't live without.
 I picked up some pieces I'd previously passed over and regretted, and a few staples (black-on-whites, some red-&-blues for a quilt I've been planning for a long time).
 I picked up a few neat notions, and a handy little wooden hanging bin to hold my rotary cutters more safely than the tool tray I've been using.
-No extravagances (though I did talk with a Bernina rep—just for future reference),
+No extravagances (though I did talk with a Bernina rep—just for future reference), nothing to feel guilty about.
+Some minor inspiration, some major admiration.
+Contentment.
+Exhaustion.

 7 comments: